frisfruitig/ffdice/README.md

-# Raspberry Pi Dice
+# PyDice

-A simple, undistributed, Python package that acts as a die.
+A simple, undistributed, Python package that acts as a dice.
 Essentially, it's a random number generator (RNG) that can be used for multiple purposes.

 ## Getting started